FORESIGHT-ULisboa/streamflow-portugal-ungauged/README.md

 ## Funding

-This research was funded by the Fundação para a Ciência e a Tecnologia, I.P.
-(FCT) under Grant 2025.00562.BD, through the funding project PREDICT (1801P.01563) and the project UID/6438/2025 of the research unit CERIS.
+This research was funded by the Portuguese Foundation for Science and Technology (Fundação para a Ciência e a Tecnologia, I.P. - FCT, https://ror.org/00snfqn5816) under Grant 2025.00562.BD, through the funding project PREDICT (LISBOA2030-FEDER-00856400) and the project UID/6438/2025 of the research unit CERIS.

 ---